Applying for review of a Commercial Activity Permit decision

 - failure to make a decision.

-QPWS is required to conduct an internal review or participate in an external review under the Nature Conservation (Administration) Regulation 2017 and the Recreation Areas Management Act 2006.
+QPWS is required to conduct an internal review or participate in an external review under the Nature Conservation (Protected Areas Management) Regulation 2017 and the Recreation Areas Management Act 2006.

 Decisions about applications for CAPs for a state forest are subject to appeal under the Judicial Review Act 1991.